Palais Royal, Brussels

 Has this review any interest for the present tourist?
 NO, since several years there is no military guard anymore at the Palais de Laeken.

-Favorite thing: Le Palais Royal de Bruxelles est un des plus beaux bâtiments officiels de la capitale.
+Le Palais Royal de Bruxelles est un des plus beaux bâtiments officiels de la capitale.

 Situé en face du Palais de la Nation, à l'autre extrémité du Parc royal, le Palais Royal symbolise en quelque sorte notre régime, à savoir la monarchie constitutionnelle.
 Le Palais est donc l'endroit où le Roi exerce ses prérogatives de Chef d'Etat.
 C'est au Palais que le Roi accorde ses audiences et que les affaires de l'Etat sont traitées.
 Outre le bureau du Roi et celui de la Reine, le Palais Royal abrite les services du Grand Maréchal de la Cour, du Chef de Cabinet du Roi, du Chef de la Maison Militaire du Roi et de l'Intendant de la Liste Civile du Roi.
 Le Palais comporte aussi les Salons d'apparat où sont organisées les grandes réceptions, ainsi que les appartements mis à la disposition des chefs d'Etat en visite officielle.